lhcb/starterkit-lessons/13-loki-functors.md

 > ## Finding LoKi functors {.callout}
 > The full list of defined LoKi functors can be found in the `LoKi::Cuts` namespace in the [doxygen](http://lhcb-release-area.web.cern.ch/LHCb-release-area/DOC/davinci/releases/latest/doxygen/d7/dae/namespace_lo_ki_1_1_cuts.html).
 > They are quite well documented with examples on how to use them.
-> The list can be overwhelming, so it's also worth checking a more curated selection of functors in the Twiki, [here](https://twiki.cern.ch/twiki/bin/view/LHCb/LoKiHybridFilters) and [here](https://twiki.cern.ch/twiki/bin/view/LHCb/LoKiParticleFunctions).
+> The list can be overwhelming, so it's also worth checking a more curated selection of functors in the TWiki, [here](https://twiki.cern.ch/twiki/bin/view/LHCb/LoKiHybridFilters) and [here](https://twiki.cern.ch/twiki/bin/view/LHCb/LoKiParticleFunctions).

-So far we've only looked at the properties of the head of the decay (that is, the D*), but what if we want to get information of its daughters?
+So far we've only looked at the properties of the head of the decay (that is, the D\*), but what if we want to get information of its daughters?
 As an example, let's take get the largest transverse momentum of the final state particles.
 A simple solution would be to navigate the tree and calculate the maximum `PT`

 ```python